radiusxyz/bolt/bolt-cli/README.md

 cd bolt-cli

 # build and install the binary on your machine
-cargo install --path . --force
+cargo install --path . --force --locked

 # test the installation
 bolt --version